coreinfra-org/.github/profile/README.md

 Overview
 --------

-* Templates for bootstrapping cloud infra projects
-* Terraform resource models for core infra components
+* Terraform resource models for bootstrapping core infra
-* Containerized app build/deploy templates
+* Containerized app templates and build/deploy examples
 * Config management examples

 The original goal was a personal cloud development environment for